-Walking and cycling combined are considered active modes of transport.
-A "trip leg" is a surveying unit of non-stop travel by a single mode for a single purpose.
+&lt;sup>13 Walking and cycling combined are considered active modes of transport.
+A "trip leg" is a surveying unit of non-stop travel by a single mode for a mode trips to work.
+This involved a 5% decrease in the number of cycle trips to work but a 22% increase in the number of walking trips.